-Whether you dive headfirst into the scenic river gorge off Kawarau Bridge like we did (the original!) or do the highest jump in the country at Nevis, there are lots of different jumps to choose from.
+Whether you dive headfirst into the scenic river gorge of the Kawarau River like we did (the original!) or do the highest jump in the country at Nevis, there are lots of different jumps to choose from.

 The bungee jump operators in New Zealand are top notch quality.
 Remember, these companies do this all day, every day.
 They are very good at what they do, and your safety is of the utmost importance.

-Although the experience in itself is super short and pretty damn expensive (around $205 NZD), it’s empowering to know you faced a fear, and you might just get some epic photos to prove it!
+Although the experience in itself is super short and pretty damn expensive (about $220 NZD), it’s empowering to know you faced a fear, and you might just get some epic photos to prove it!

-Bungee Jumping Photos: They will take photos of you on your jump, but they cost extra ($45 NZD for photos only, and $80 NZD for photos and video).
+They will take photos of you on your jump, but they cost extra ($45 NZD for photos only, and $65 NZD for photos and video if you purchase online ahead of time).
 They also allow you to carry a GoPro if you’d like.

 Ben did this and was able to take much better footage than what the photographers captured (in our opinions).
 If you do choose to bring your own camera, make sure it is attached well on your wrist and is waterproof because there’s a chance you’ll get wet.